deceasedy/py-practice/README.md

 # py-practice
-This repository contains tasks and their solutions for which the Python programming language was used.
+This repository contains tasks and their solutions for which the Python programming language was used. <br/>
+Each part includes 3 tasks of varying difficulty.